amm0nite/mqtt2http/README.md

 ## Missing features

-* **ACL**: Limits wich topic can be published or subscribed to.
+* **ACL**: Limits which topic can be published or subscribed to.
 Everything is allowed for now.

 ## Quick Start